top of page

 And now, the conclusion of this delectable series on the best places to eat in Asheville, NC.
 We’ve covered east, south, and north, and so now we finally turn to west, one of the hippest parts of town, brimming with plenty of eateries, breweries, and local hangouts all along its main drag, Haywood Road.

-It's a great place to discover some of Asheville’s very finest restaurants, with many iconic downtown locations having sister-spots out here in the west, plus a fine assortment of west Asheville exclusives.
-So let’s get right into business, breaking down some of the best places to sit back, relax, and enjoy some killer food out here in west Asheville.
+It's a great place to discover some of Asheville’s finest restaurants, with many iconic downtown locations having sister-spots out here around Haywood, plus a fine assortment of west Asheville exclusives.
+So let’s get right into business, breaking down some of the best places to sit back, relax, and enjoy some killer food here in west Asheville.

 where to eat in west Asheville - egg on avocado toast